blue-ocean-travella/hratx41-travello/readme.md

 This project was a brief 1-week sprint where our team tried to complete an MVP for an external user **Eric Anthony**

  - Add any additional content here pertaining to timeline, any personal goals, etc
+ - Travella is a personal travel assistant app that assist you with booking travel according to your needs and destination.
+ - It builds a unique customized travel itinerary for the user.

 ## What does the app do?

     * What problem does it solve?
 Who uses it?

     * Why was it built?
     * User Inputs and Outputs
     *